 Conclusion

 Eczema in babies is more common than most of us realise, and it can feel overwhelming when you first see those red, dry patches on your little one’s skin.
 But remember: it isn’t your fault, and you’re certainly not alone.
-With gentle daily care, the right soothing products, and support from your GP when needed, most babies find relief as their skin barrier grows stronger.
+In summary, most infant eczema cases respond well to a simple routine of moisturising and avoiding known irritants, without the need for prescription treatment (Paller et al., 2019).
+Therefore, with a gentle daily care, the right soothing products (such as our BUM+BODY balm), and support from your GP when needed, most babies find relief as their skin barrier grows stronger.

 At Matylda Baby, we believe in simple, time-proven care — no fillers, no fluff, no compromises.
 Our balms are made by mums, for mums, using high-quality natural ingredients that comfort delicate skin.
 They’re not a cure for eczema, but they can be part of a soothing routine that helps your baby feel more comfortable day to day.